drewm27/speakerrankings/boombox-size.md

     - Comparisons
         - <https://www.youtube.com/watch?v=46QtNAbtFyU>
 49. Turtlebox/Turtlebox G2: $400
     - Negatives: They pretty much lie about all their specs and sound horrible in all youtube sound samples.
 Only 50w (from their indigogo page), will never hit 120db at a reasonable measuring distance.
-Putting your db meter right against the speaker doesn’t count, 1 meter distance is the standard.
+Putting your db meter right against the speaker doesn't count, 1 meter distance is the standard.
 Barely any bass.
 Rattles at high volume.
 Uses external AC power brick to charge.
 Looking at it, it appears to be a generic car 2-way 6x9 speaker in a plastic box.
     - Weight: 10lbs / 4.5kg
     - Bass Extension: ~65hz
     - Battery Life: 25 hours